Zamods/TaxCalculator/README.md

 # TaxCalculator
-TaxCalculator is an application which is developed upon object oriented design principles with MVVM architecture.
-This app is highly scaleable to incorporate other countries taxation but right now it only supports pakistan taxation for vehicles.
+TaxCalculator is an application which is developed upon object-oriented design principles with MVVM architecture.
+This app is highly scalable to incorporate other countries taxation but right now it only supports Pakistan taxation for vehicles.
+The goal of this development is to realize prototype design as much as possible without affecting performance.

 iOS
 [![Build status](https://build.appcenter.ms/v0.1/apps/c1784078-f465-4d83-8f33-73f89d145d3a/branches/master/badge)](https://appcenter.ms)